a-m-muru/alarm/step5_report.md

 Alarm++ is an alarm clock that actually wakes you up.
 It works by not letting you dismiss the alarm before you complete a game that the app has given you.
+You set the alarm, the alarm rings until you complete the game, then you can dismiss the alarm and you wake up.

 ## Features
 * alarm clock